 You may want to chart your basal body temperatures as well as using an ovulation prediction kit.
-By looking at previous charts, you can have an idea of when the best time to use the ovulation prediction test is.
+By looking at previous charts, you can have an idea of when is the best time to use the ovulation prediction test.

 Test more than once a day.
-Because your LH surge happens briefly, you may want to test twice a day to insure that you do not miss seeing your surge.
+Because your LH surge happens briefly, you may want to test twice a day to ensure that you do not miss seeing your surge.

 Have intercourse within 36 hours of testing positive for your LH surge.